Rakaneth/tcod-tut-2023/README.md

 # DevLog

-## Week 5
+## 2023-7-31

 I am ahead still, but since I'm anticipating having a lot less time soon, I'm going to continue to forge ahead and even possibly finish ahead of schedule.
+Because I'm driving to finish early, I will no longer be updating by week, since I'll be moving from task to task.

+Equipment - and *most* of the necessary combat adjustments - are in.
+The player can pick up, equip, and remove equipment, seeing the adjustments to stats in real time.
+Equipment uses inventory slots (of which the player has 8).

+### Combat Improvements

+* Weapons, armor, and trinkets added
+* Weapons have their own damage values, which are used if the player is armed
+* Armor has a reduction value that reduces *most* damage by that value; damage-over-time effects are not affected.
+* Armor has a durability value that is reduced whenever damage is received in that armor.
+At 0, the armor is destroyed.
+(Not yet implemented)
+* Armor has an encumbrance value that slows down movement.
+(Not yet implemented)
+* The player can have one weapon, one armor, and one trinket equipped.

+### UI Improvements

+* Equipment shows up in the inventory screen.
+* UI updates stat values correctly when switching equipment.

+### TODO

+* [ ] Investigate lockup occuring sometimes during world generation
+* [ ] Implement encumbrance
+* [ ] Implement durability

 ### Screenshots